benphelps/homepage-docs/src/pages/en/installation/unraid.md

       href: https://app.plex.com
       container: plex
     ```

-- When you upload a new image in to the **/images** folder, you will need to restart the container for it to show up in the WebUI.
+- When you upload a new image into the **/images** folder, you will need to restart the container for it to show up in the WebUI.
 Please see the [service icons](/en/configs/services#icons) for more information.